TrovoLtd/TrovoWebsite/src/TrovoWebsite/TrovoWebsite/Content/Agile_Value.md

 The main force that holds management back from going all in on OKRs is fear of uncertainty.
 The artefact that most embodies that fear is *The Product Roadmap*.
 Our Marty Cagan *hates roadmaps*, because they're always wrong.
 Like all the other pickled-in-aspic, heavyweight, up-front artefacts (business cases, project plans etc), they provide a misguided sense of certainty, while going out-of-date before the ink is dry.
 The fundamental issue with roadmaps is: "... you can *never* know all there is to know when you write one".

 This is, of course, obvious to all and sundry, so barely a roadmap has been committed to without the caveat: "...it probably won't turn out like this, but..."
-However, all the caveats in the world never seem to register with the sales and marketing team, who go ahead and promise the customers this gizmo by that date.
-And in the meantime, finance are happy because uncertainty mucks up all their sums, so they will cling to a veneer of certainty like a sailor to a piece of slippery wreckage.
+However, all the caveats in the world never seem to register with the Sales and Marketing teams, who go ahead and promise the customers that this gizmo will definitely cure all known diseases by that date.
+And in the meantime, Finance are happy because uncertainty mucks up all their sums, so they will cling to a veneer of certainty like a sailor to a piece of slippery wreckage.

 Enter a couple of lightweight alternatives (that are *very similar to each other*) - [Lean Value Trees](https://www.slideshare.net/slideshow/lean-value-tree-overview-82783795/82783795) - as described in Highsmith, Luu and Robinson's book [Edge](https://www.thoughtworks.com/en-gb/insights/books/edge) - and [Itamar Gilad's GIST Framework](https://itamargilad.com/gist-framework/).
 Both of these ideas offer methodical ways of *embracing* uncertainty, by at the very least acknowledging that we don't know what we don't know, factoring *the extent of uncertainty* into our decision-making, and centring all planning around efforts to lessen uncertainty (i.e. "to learn more about the problem") as we move towards our goals.

 Both of these approaches make a lot more sense than just bunging stuff in a roadmap that everyone knows at heart is wrong.
 Of the two, I think I prefer Itamar's one, because it's explicitly aligned with OKRs and is just a bit clearer.
 He has a couple of good suggestions about quantifying uncertainty (the Confidence Meter), and planning around it (Impact, Confidence and Ease, or ICE) - both of which I'll dip into later.
-The upshot of Itamar's approach is an *Outcome Roadmap*, a neat idea that re-works the roadmap approach: "...we'll deliver *this feature* on this date" - to "...by this point we'll have moved the needle on this metric to this point".
+The upshot of Itamar's approach is an *Outcome Roadmap*, a neat idea that re-works the roadmap approach from: "...we'll deliver *this feature* on this date" - to: "...by this point we'll have moved the needle on this metric to this point".

 He's not against putting actual feature delivery milestones on the map, either - but **only** when the confidence that the feature in question is going to produce the required outcome is *extremely high*.
 All the rest of the work that a Product Team conducts is in service to either increasing the confidence level of each idea until its delivered, or establishing that the idea ain't that great, and canning it quickly before you waste any more time on it.
 Like Marty, Itamar is behind the Engineer, Designer and Product Manager trio idea, too.
 Oh and one neat idea is that the point of delivery isn't actually "maximum confidence", either - that comes after you've been running the product in the wild for a while.
 Though IMHO it **never** comes, because frictionless Digital Realm etc etc. As soon as you think you know it all, something or someone will drive a coach and horses through your comfortable certainties.